Amigo Energy: History

 Amigo Energy was founded in 2003.

 In May, 2007 the company merged with Fulcrum Power Services which subsequently acquired Tara Energy.

 In August 2007, Amigo signed a four-year, $7.5 million sponsorship agreement for Amigo Energy to become the jersey sponsor for the Houston Dynamo, a Major League Soccer team.

-In August 2011, Fulcrum, including its subsidiary Amigo, was acquired by Just Energy.
+In August 2011, Just Energy acquired Fulcrum Energy, including its subsidiary Amigo Energy.
+Just Energy (including its subsidiaries) was later acquired by IGS Energy in 2025.